Harvey Shore: Other work

 Shore has been a Public Relations Consultant, and worked as PR Manager for Village Roadshow Limited, the Maritime Services Board of NSW, and several other companies.
-He has written two books ("From The Quay" - published by University of NSW Press; and "G.P - The Book of the TV Series" - published by ABC Enterprises) - and worked as Senior Tutor in Scriptwriting and in Public Relations for the distance learning companies The Australian College of Journalism and Cengage Education.
-Shore's TV experience and contacts also saw him writing long-running TV and pay-TV columns for MediaWeek, and also for Encore Magazine, a film and television industry journal.
-He wrote over 400 regular weekly newspaper columns called "Shorelines" for the News Corp Australia local newspaper "The Wynnum Herald", and continues to write stories for local newspapers.
+He has written two books and worked as Senior Tutor in Scriptwriting and Public Relations for The Australian College of Journalism and Cengage Education.
+Shore has also written TV and pay-TV columns for MediaWeek, and for Encore Magazine, a film and television industry journal.